 1If invested in stock

 Coverdell ESA savings accounts allow you to save up to $2,000 a year per child, tax-free.
-The money can be used to fund college education, as well as other K-12 educational expenses.
+The money can be used to help fund a college education, as well as other K‑12 education expenses.
 All contributions to ESA accounts must be made before the beneficiary reaches age 18.
-The funds must be used by the time the beneficiary is 30.
+The funds must be used by the time the beneficiary is 30 years old.
 Funds saved through an ESA don't have to be used for college.

-Unlike other options which vary due to economic climate, the Gerber Life College Plan, grows over time, without market risk.
-This makes the Gerber Life College Plan a smart way for families who like the security of knowing how much money they will have when it’s time for college.
-The College Plan also provides the additional benefit of adult life insurance protection.
+Unlike other options, which can vary due to fluctuating economic climates, the Gerber Life College Plan, grows over time, without market risk.
+This makes it a smart way for families to put money aside for college, if they want the security of knowing how much money they will have when it’s time for college.
+The Gerber Life College Plan is an individual endowment policy that matures in 10 to 20 years and provides adult life insurance protection.

-When your policy reaches maturity, between 10 to 20 years, you have the flexibility to use the money toward anything you want, not just college expenses.
-So, your child or grandchild could use the money to start a business, as a down payment on a house, or for whatever his or her future may hold.
+When your policy reaches maturity, you have the flexibility to use the money toward anything you want, not just college expenses.
+So if your child or grandchild decides not to go to college or a technical school, he or she could use the money to start a business, or as a down payment on a home, or for whatever his or her future may hold.
+Should you, as the insured adult, die before the policy matures, your child, as the beneficiary, would receive the payout.

-Compare your options and decide what's important to you.
-Are you comfortable with risk or do you want something that is guaranteed?
-Would you rather know exactly how much you'll have when it's time for college or are you comfortable with not knowing?
+To decide amongst the many ways to help pay for college, think about what's most important to you.
+Are you comfortable with risk or do you want an amount of money that is guaranteed?
 Do you want tax advantages or is that not a concern?
-Would you rather have flexibility to use the money you have watched grow for anything, or be limited to using just for college?
+Would you rather have flexibility to use the accumulated money for anything, or be limited to using it for college expenses only?